-NEDCC's Preservation Services staff and conservators offer a variety of programs each year to help cultural institutions and individuals preserve their valuable collections.
-NEDCC’s training programs are made possible in part by grants from the National Endowment for the Humanities and the Massachusetts Cultural Council.
+NEDCC offers a wide range of educational programs to help cultural institutions and individuals preserve their valuable collections.
+These are made possible in part by grants from the National Endowment for the Humanities and the Massachusetts Cultural Council.

-Interested in bringing an NEDCC training program to your area?
-Your institution can host an NEDCC workshop or other program for your region, anywhere in the country.
+Your institution can coordinate an NEDCC workshop, webinar, series, or other program for your region, anywhere in the country.
 NEDCC will provide the faculty, tailor the program to meet the interests and training needs of your institution and region, and help you promote the event to your audience.
 Contact us at firstname.lastname@example.org to discuss options for customization.

 NEDCC has presented conferences on creating and managing digital collections in locations around the country and internationally since 1995.
 Digital Directions: Fundamentals of Creating and Managing Digital Collections is our current 3 half-day online conference on best practices and practical strategies for the creation, curation, and use of digital collections.
 It is presented annually.

 See what people are saying about NEDCC’s preservation training programs.